jaz303/asset-warp/README.markdown

     # Set a very permissive ID restriction and default to 'small' profile
     c.map('avatars', '/avatars/:id', :id => /^[^\/]+$/,
                                      :default_profile => 'small')

+(setting `:default_profile` to `false` will disable default profiles for this mapping, thereby requiring explicit profiles for incoming requests)

 For situations where simple string substitutions don't cut it, a block form is supported too.
-The block receives the asset ID and Rack environment as parameters and should return the URL of the original asset:
+The block receives the asset ID and Rack environment as parameters and should return the URI of the original asset.
+Supported URI schemes are `file`, `http` and `https`:

     c.map('avatars') do |asset_id, env|
       "http://cdn.example.com/#{asset_id.upcase}"
     end

 Profiles are the workhorses of Asset Warp, and are basically blocks that manipulate blobs.
 You define profiles with either the `profile` or `image_profile` methods; `image_profile()` will create a profile that operates only on images and returns a 404 for all other file types, whereas profiles created by `profile()` operates on all files:

     c.image_profile('thumb') do |blob|